top of page

 All those summer features become covered by snow; practice on a different scale map and winterise your navigation; looking at appropriate techniques and gaining confidence to navigate in white out conditions

-winter mountaineering on Ben Nevis
+winter mountaineering course

 EXAMPLE COURSE PROGRAMME